wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

-= How to define size of the gallery images thumbnails? =

-Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
-Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
-First of all you can define ratio values for gallery thumbnails.
-Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

 = How to change spacing between thumbnails? =

 In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

-= How to define custom link for some gallery images? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings

 = How to change color of the gallery interface elements? =